 How to Shoot Color Infrared Film?

 We encourage you to experiment.
-Don’t overthink it… What FPP calls “Film Sweats”.
+Don’t overthink it… or get the “Film Sweats”.

 Filters on IR Film – Yellow Filter, Red Filter, Orange Filter. (left to right)